FAQs

 -

-- acknowledge and respect each person’s cultural, religious, spiritual practices and identity.
+Acknowledge and respect your cultural, religious, and spiritual practices and identity

-- engage in life long learning and self-reflection to better support clients.
+Commit to lifelong learning and self-reflection to better support your healing journey